Larch-C/Astrbot_Plugins_Market/README.md

 ## Deployment

-The project uses GitHub Actions to automatically deploy to GitHub Pages.
+The project uses GitHub Actions to automatically deploy to GitHub Pages and Vercel.
 Each push to the `astrbot-plugins-market` branch will automatically trigger the build and deployment process.
+But some configuration issues require manual deployment on Vercel.